ii/coredns/plugin/sign/README.md

 ~~~

 Or use a single zone file for multiple zones, note that the **ZONES** are repeated for both plugins.
 Also note this outputs *multiple* signed output files.
+Here we use the default output directory
+`/var/lib/coredns`.

 ~~~
 . {